Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Even to the Lord, but He did not answer them.

 Then I beat them as fine as the dust before the wind;

 I cast them out like dirt in the streets.

 — Psalm 18:15-17, 37-42

-The New Testament fulfillment is illustrated for us in Paul's letter to the Colossians concerning those very enemies who are not flesh and blood.
+Paul illustrates the New Testament fulfillment in his letter to the Colossians concerning those very enemies who are not flesh and blood.